Sajjad-Hosan/Sajjad-Hosan/README.md

 <br><br><br>

 ## Know About Me 😊
 ### I may not be a well-known figure yet, but I'm on a mission to change that!
-Recently, I started a journey to become a master in web development and am now a junior frontend developer.
+Recently, I started a journey to become a master in web development and am now a junior MERN developer.
 My ultimate goal is to create the most exceptional web pages that deliver unmatched performance and an outstanding user-friendly experience to the user.

 <br>